-Writing or Publishing or Selling Seditious Material: Under this section, "whoever by words spoken or written, or by signs, or visible representation, or otherwise, brings or attempts to bring into hatred or contempt, excites or attempts to excite disaffection towards, the government established by law in India shall be punished with imprisonment for life, to which fine may be added, or with imprisonment which may extend to three years, to which fine may be added, or with fine."
+This section deals with the offence of sedition.
+It states that "whoever, by words spoken or written, or by signs, or visible representation, or otherwise, brings or attempts to bring into hatred or contempt, or excites or attempts to excite disaffection towards the government established by law in India, shall be punished with imprisonment for life, to which a fine may be added, or with imprisonment which may extend to three years, to which a fine may be added, or with fine."

-"Disaffection includes disloyalty, conspiracy to dislodge the legally elected government and spreading feelings of sedition and enmity."
+"Disaffection" includes disloyalty, conspiracy to overthrow a legally elected government, and the spread of seditious and hostile sentiments.